 Peter Mason has in-depth knowledge of collective licensing organisations and neighbouring rights and is an up-and-comer representing music industry bodies and music-tech companies.

 - Advising Disney on agreements with collecting societies across Europe for the clearance of music and other rights in Disney’s new SVOD platform, Disney+.

 - Advising music publishers including Downtown and One Media IP on company and catalogue acquisitions.

 - Advising Beatport on their corporate partnership with samples and DJ technology company Loopmasters.

 - Advising a number of leading businesses and trade bodies in the audiovisual sector on the impact of regulatory changes under the new Copyright Directive and Satellite and Cable Directive.

-- Advising IMPEL on the establishment of the collecting society as a new independent entity for the management of the rights of independent music publishers.
-Included the development of new constitutional arrangements and membership agreements, advising on compliance with the CRM Directive, and the licensing of rights to digital music services.
+- Advising IMPEL on the establishment of the collecting society as a new independent entity for the management of the rights of independent music publishers, including new constitutional arrangements and membership agreements, regulatory compliance and licensing to music DSPs.

-- Working as part of a small international working group of lawyers to define the data sharing , management and use rules for a new multi-territory repertoire database, VRDB, including establishing processes for governance and representation by the collecting society stakeholders.
-Subsequently advising SCAPR (the operator of the database and the international association of performer collecting societies) on matters relating to the database’s use.
+- Working as part of a small international working group of lawyers to define the data sharing , management and use rules for a new multi-territory repertoire database, VRDB, including establishing processes for governance and representation.